 Tied with #8 for a net worth of $1.62 billion, the 89-year-old Egyptian businessman made his money in the UK as the sole owner of Harrods department store.
 He sold Harrods to Qatar in 2010 for £2.4 billion, but still owns the Ritz Hotel in Paris and 75 Rockefeller Plaza in New York.
 He also owned Fulham club, which he sold for $300 million in 2103.
 Al-Fayed has lived in Monaco for decades, being a part of glamour days of Hollywood stars and the marriage of Prince Rainier III to Grace Kelly.

-Interesting factoid: For a long time, the Sokar yacht where Mohamed’s son, Dodi, proposed marriage to Princess Diana was the first in the ranking of the «coolest» megayachts.
+Interesting fact: For a long time, the Sokar yacht where Mohamed’s son, Dodi, proposed marriage to Princess Diana was the first in the ranking of the «coolest» megayachts.
 On this magnificent ship Dodi and Diana spent their last summer vacation.

 Later, the yacht became a target for the paparazzis and the «yellow press».
 Mohamed Al-Fayed practically ceased to use it and sold it to his colleague in oil business for $35 million.
 However, one can see the Sokar yacht in Monaco from time to time.